katiemassa/katiemassa.net/README.md

 - Install dependencies with `npm install`

 ## Development
-- Start the webserver with `npm start`
+- Start the webserver with `npm run dev`

 ## Pushing to Google Cloud
 - `gcloud app deploy`